 Generally all communication goes through Service Desk.
 Tickets can be opened and managed via Support Portal or via e-mail.

-At least one day (better 2 or more) before the deployment day, the release manager sends detailed instructions to OPS team via the Service Desk.
+At least one day (better two or more) before the deployment day, the release manager sends detailed instructions to the OPS team via the Service Desk.

 If deployment instructions are not received within this lead time, OPS cancels the deployment and a new deployment date must be scheduled.

 |Type of deployment||full DPL|